sinju-pau/Deep-Learning-Projects/README.md

 ## Data

-The data files, as `.csv`, `.txt`, or `.xls`, may required to be downloaded through the source links provided in the notebook and be saved in the same directory as the notebook file.
+The data files, as `.csv`, `.txt`, or `.xls`, may required to be downloaded through the source links provided in the notebook and be saved in the same directory as the notebook file.TEST